Pilot Wire LoRa Remote

 01: relay state (ON)

-Configure a standard report on the pilote wire output
+Configure a standard report on the pilot wire output

 Report the present value of the pilot wire output.
-The report has to be at less each 10 minutes, and a minimal timing of 10 seconds between 2 reports has to be setted.
+The report has to be at least every 10 minutes, and a minimum time delay of 10 seconds must be set between 2 reports.